Governors

 What’s the commitment?

-You will need to attend half-termly meetings, typically outside of school hours, and do the necessary preparatory reading.
-The time commitment is in the region of 2-3 hours a month depending on the school or additional responsibilities you take on.
+In the region of 2-3 hours a month, depending on the school or any additional responsibilities you may take on.

 What is School Governance?